digbmc/cwd-toolkit/_projects/07_embedded-content.md

 permalink: /how-to/embedded-content/

 header:
-    teaser: /assets/images/default-2.jpg
+    teaser: /assets/images/embedded-header.jpg
-    image: /assets/images/default-2.jpg  # Putting the path to an image here will replace the header image.
+    image: /assets/images/embedded-header.jpg  # Putting the path to an image here will replace the header image.
-    alt: "Many open books scattered and layered on top of each other in a beam of sunlight." # It is good practice to include an image desription as alt text.
+    alt: "Paintings in a gallery" # It is good practice to include an image desription as alt text.
-    caption: "[Photo by Rey Seven on Unsplash](https://unsplash.com/@rey_7)" # Put a caption for your image here.
+    caption: "[Original Photo by Zalfa Imani on Unsplash](https://unsplash.com/@zalfaimani)" # Put a caption for your image here.
 It will display in the bottom right corner of the image. # Put a caption for your image here.
 It will display in the bottom right corner of the image.

 code: # This is where you paste your embed code if you want it to get displayed at the bottom of the page.
 map: # This is where you put the embed code of the Google Map.